smndhm/instascape/README.md

 ## Instructions

 - Drop file in browser
-- Drop shape on desired landscape
+- Drag the grid on desired panorama
-- Double click on each square to get your image
+- Double click on each square to get your images

 ### TODO